UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Karen_Shipp.md

 Maybe . . .
-I just don’t have a clear sense of what they mean here by “information systems,” because when I did my post-graduate diploma (that was before object-oriented programming and—what did they call it?—”top-down design”), there were those systems—SADM \[Systems Analysis and Design Methods\]—and so there was systems analysis.
+I just don’t have a clear sense of what they mean here by “information systems,” because when I did my post-graduate diploma (that was before object-oriented programming and—what did they call it?—”top-down design”), there were those systems—SADM \Systems Analysis and Design Methods\—and so there was systems analysis.
 It was a job, actually, wasn’t it?
 You had Systems Analysts.

 **Abbate:**

-It was much more of a sort of engineering / math / computer thing—not as holistic as what you seem to be describing.
+It was much more of a sort of engineering  math / computer thing—not as holistic as what you seem to be describing.

 **Shipp:**